magnujo/PCPP/week06/readme.md

 ### Exercises for feedback Thursday Oct 8th (with a few on Tuesday Oct 6th)

 * [Exercises](exercises06.pdf)
+* code/FunListSolution.java has a (not the) solution to 6.1

 ### Lecture Friday Octoberth
 * [Zoom lecture at Friday 8:00 to 10:00](https://itucph.zoom.us/j/63716236015)